AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/create-and-manage-users/add-users.md

 ## Create a user from scratch

+1. People
+1. People
+1. Click **New Person**.
-1. In the `New User` box that appears, click `Show Advanced Options`, then configure the available options to enter the person's information,
+1. In the **New User** box that appears, click **Show Advanced Options**, then configure the available options to enter the person's information,

    For information about these options, see [Edit a user's profile](../../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).

 1. Do one of the following:

-  * Leave `Send an invite email to this person` enabled.
+   * Leave **Send an invite email to this person** enabled.
 If you do this, the user receives an email where they can follow a link to create their own password for Workfront.
 Users who do not accept the email invitation and create a Workfront password are listed as Unregistered in Workfront.
-  * Disable `Send an invite email to this person`, then type a `Password` for the person and confirm it in the `Confirm Password` box.
+   * Disable **Send an invite email to this person**, then type a **Password** for the person and confirm it in the **Confirm Password** box.
 You will need to share this password with the user outside of Workfront.

-1. y Click `Add This User`.
+1. y Click **Add This User**.

    Or

-   Click `Add `Person User` & Start Another` to save the new user and add another one.
+   Click **Add Person User & Start Another** to save the new user and add another one.

 ## Copy a user to create a new one